SiddhiPrabhu1995/Web-Development-Tools-Methods/StoreInventory/README.md

 * start from the up-to-date master branch (`git checkout master; git pull origin master`)
 * Create a feature branch named 'js-rest-spa' (`git checkout -b js-rest-spa`)
-* add files in this directory to have the require features
-* add, commit, and push the branch to github
-* Create a PR to merge to master
-* Be sure to include the TA(s) and I as reviewers.
-* Due by 11:59pm (PT) Sun Jun 28

 ## Goals and Requirements

-This is similar to the `js-dom` project, except the storage will be managed server-side and the page (a SPA) will communicate via fetch() calls to REST services you write.
+The storage will be managed server-side and the page (a SPA) will communicate via fetch() calls to REST services you write.
 There is also a login requirement.

 Despite the login requirement, there is a single inventory and all users will view/modify the same inventory.